 - Public health will give directives around what kind of isolation is required following a negative test.
 In accordance with BCCDC, with a negative test, you need to continue to isolate for 14 days if you're a contact of a COVID-19 case or if you've arrived in BC from outside of Canada.
 It is not the role of the instructors or staff to provide this advice and it may evolve over time. - Those who test positive for COVID-19 must be excluded from the program until clearance is provided by the local health authority.
 Under the guidance of public health, next steps will be determined.
 It is the role of public health (not our staff) to complete contact tracing and advising of isolation as necessary.
-They will also ensure children, staff and parents have access to healthcare providers and that appropriate supports are in place. - Staff members, instructors and participants awaiting test results who are symptomatic or have been advised to self-isolate by the local public health unit should be excluded from programs.
-Other staff, instructors, and participants awaiting results may not need to be excluded.
+They will also ensure children, staff and parents have access to healthcare providers and that appropriate supports are in place.

-8 Self Isolation - staying home and away from others until you are no longer at risk of spreading the virus.
+&lt;sup>14 Self Isolation - staying home and away from others until you are no longer at risk of spreading the virus.
 You must self-isolate if you have symptoms, have been diagnosed with COVID-19, are awaiting a lab test result after being tested for COVID-19, or have been advised to self-isolate by public health.